Stocks fall as China data raises growth concerns

 Japan’s Nikkei was closed for a holiday.

-European markets are reacting much the same way.
-London’s FTSE traded 0.9 percent lower, Germany’s DAX is off 0.5 percent and France’s CAC is down 0.6 percent.
+European markets ended the session with losses.
+London’s FTSE closed down 0.9 percent lower, Germany’s DAX ended the day off 0.3 percent and France’s CAC closed down 0.4 percent.

-U.S. stocks closed slightly lower on Friday, ending a five-session winning streak that had pulled two key equity averages out of correction territory.

-Despite the negative closing, all three major stock averages ended the week higher: The Dow Jones Industrial Average up 2.4 percent, the S&P 500 up 2.54 percent and the Nasdaq Composite up 3.45 percent.